jmaccelari/H4/README.md

 it or running the unit tests by loading the bounce-balls-src.html file.

 ## Layout
-./bin: the directory where the uglified files are and where the demo may be run from.
+./bin: the directory where the uglified files are installed

-./src: the actual source code.<br>
+./src: the actual source code<br>
   - main.js - the main entry point from the browser<br>
-  - bounce-balls.js - the Ball class and physics models module
+  - bounce-balls.js - the Ball class, utilities and physics models module

 ./test: the unit test directory.
 This uses jest.
   - bounce-balls.test.js - the unit test file

 ./scripts: the git scripts directory.
-  - install-hooks - bash script to install the git pre-comit hook<br>
+  - install-hooks.sh - bash script to install the git pre-comit hook<br>
   - pre-commit.sh - the git pre-commit hook

 ## Unit tests
 The unit tests are not a comprehensive suite of tests.
 I have only implemented two tests, one to check state and the other to check mocked function calling.
-The tests are merly to show how they could be set up for a complete test suite.
+The tests are merely to show how they could be set up for a complete test suite.

 ## Disabling CORS
 To disable CORS using file:///